-Honestly, i can kinda get this, Mount Ranier is a special fucking place and so are Banf, Lassen and Glacier.
+Honestly, i can kinda get this, Mount Ranier is a special fricking place and so are Banf, Lassen and Glacier.
 Not even to mention the Grand Canyon.
 But the Andirondacks man.
 Those mountains, lakes and autumnal foliage are something else.
 I miss Vermont in October when I'd start a morning off with some cider and a donut.

-Sounds comfy as fuck.
+Sounds comfy as frick.
 NE seems like the best place to live in the USA to me.
 A quiet village in New England with most things in walking distance, cool history, easy access to major cities and decent nature.
 There are similar places I would consider on the west coast but from what I've seen those are more for the superrich (unaffordable) and not necessarily a good place to start a family.

 Heavily biased but you're on the money anon.
 Just moved back to small town New England and absolutely love it for exactly the reasons you mention.
 Live right on the town green and can walk to stuff, great sense of community, never gotta lock anything, it's great.
 Can hop in the car going any direction and never run out of weird old shit to discover.
 Plus it's quiet without being a rural backwater -- still close to civilization, the culture here values education, etc. The old Puritan mentality has its downsides and it's not Alabama cheap obviously but the value for the quality of life is amazing IMO.